 Forest reserves are the least developed of all choices.
 Dirt roads or trails may lead to wilderness campsites, sometimes requiring hikes up steep trails, but the rewards are quiet, privacy and unspoiled views.
 Pupukea Forest Reserve on the northern tip of Oahu and Waimanu Campsite on the Big Island are excellent examples.
 No amenities other than an occasional pit toilet are included.

 There are 55 state parks in Hawaii, with 14 providing overnight camping.
 Most state parks charge $18 per night, per person.
-In most cases, campers are limited to 3 to 5 consecutive nights in one park.
+In most cases, campers are limited to three to five consecutive nights in one park.
 Special rules apply to camping at Na Pali Coast State Park on Kauai because of the extreme popularity of the wilderness campsites there.
-Most sites at Na Pali can be reserved up to 1 year in advance online..
+Most sites at Na Pali can be reserved up to one year in advance online.

 Guided Camping Tours

 Those trips cost more than camping on your own, but the tour companies provide the equipment and transportation and arrange many outdoor activities.

 Planning ahead for meals is important for those on self-directed trips.
 If you’re in one of the populated areas, especially near a beach, at mealtime, there are plenty of restaurants and fast food.
 And you can often save considerable money by walking or driving a few blocks inland, away from the shore, with a possible price difference of 50%.